pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-checklistitem-add.md

 : ID of the task.

 `-t, --title <title>`
-: Title of the task to add.
+: Title of the checklist item.

 `--isChecked`
 : Mark the checklist item as checked.